kfrederix/angular-signals-workshop/apps/slides/slides.md

 transition: slide-left
 ---

-# Why do we need it?
+# Why do we need them?

 This question inevitably leads us to the topic of Change Detection.